Danger Mouse (1981 TV series)

-Danger Mouse is a British animated television series produced by Cosgrove Hall Films for Thames Television.
+Danger Mouse is a British animated television series produced by Cosgrove Hall Productions for Thames Television.
 It features the eponymous Danger Mouse who worked as a secret agent and is a parody of British spy fiction, particularly the Danger Man series and James Bond.
 It originally ran from 28 September 1981 to 19 March 1992 on the ITV network.

-The series spawned a spin-off show, Count Duckula, which aired between 1988 and 1993, and an updated series, under the same name, began airing in September 2015 on CBBC.
+The series spawned a spin-off show, Count Duckula, which aired between 1988 and 1993.
+A revival under the same name aired on CBBC from 2015–2019.

+Plot

+Danger Mouse is a secret agent with the British Secret Service, and together with his sidekick Penfold is repeatedly ordered by Colonel K, the head of the Secret Service, to save the world.

+They work underneath Scotland Yard on Baker Street in London, hidden inside a red pillar box.
+Their arch-enemies are Baron Silas Greenback and his criminal organization, who try to achieve world domination by unconventional means such as stealing all famous buildings, or creating giant robots, etc.

+A special role is played by the off-screen narrator, Isambard Sinclair, who accompanies the action by commenting on it sarcastically, talking to the characters or musing about his private life.